 This book examines the factors that influence where people choose to live in Australia.

-Diversity StudiesThis collection explores cultural differences, contributions, and influences in the global community.
+Diversity StudiesThis link opens in a new windowThis collection explores cultural differences, contributions, and influences in the global community.
 Prepares researchers for social science, history, and liberal arts coursework.

 Sources include full-text international magazines, academic journals, primary sources, statistics, (graphs, tables, charts) and websites, including government sites and organizations.